 Who may apply?

-Any Vermont high school teacher, guidance counselor, mental health counselor or healthcare professional from a Vermont public school, from one of the state’s four independent academies, from a Vermont technical center, or from a private school where at least 85 percent of the students are publically placed may apply for a fellowship.
+Any Vermont high school teacher, guidance counselor, mental health counselor or healthcare professional from a Vermont public school, from one of the state’s four independent academies, from a Vermont technical center, or from a private school where at least 85 percent of the students are publically funded and do not have selective admissions may apply for a fellowship.
 Middle school teachers may apply who are part of a K-12 or 7-12 school and where the high school and middle school fall under the same leadership umbrella.Are joint applications acceptable?

 The Executive Director reads all applications and recommends a list of finalists to the Board of Trustees who will ultimately select the Rowland Fellows.
 The Executive Director interviews all of the finalists at The Rowland Foundation's office in South Londonderry, VT.

-At one level a sabbatical is defined as a break or change in normal routine or employment and an opportunity for reflection.
+At one level the sabbatical is defined as the semester or year that applicants are freed from their daily responsibilities.
 At another, there is an assumption about professional growth, education and time for research.
 The Rowland Foundation hopes that the sabbatical time will embrace elements of both definitions.

 One applicant may visit schools in North America or overseas, and yet another attending conferences, writing and planning.
 The sabbatical is defined as the semester that applicants are freed from their daily responsibilities.What if I do not have a clear handle on my sabbatical costs at the time of my application?